jacob-torres/jacob-torres/README.md

 My name is Jake Torres.
 I'm a software developer with an emphasis on data engineering and machine learning.
 My favorite passtime is learning new things; there's no technology or problem I'm unwilling to tackle.
 I strive for excellence and mastery in everythingI do.

 I have 3+ years of programming experience  with Python, SQL, Java, and JavaScript.
-I'm actively learning Scala and C, and I plan on picking up Go, Rust, and Perl, among others.
+I'm actively learning Scala, and I plan on picking up Julia, Go, Rust, and Perl, among others.
+Learning procedural programming with C has also been a trip!

 Some of my passions include: